 What’s in Zapain?

-Zapain contains two main ingredients, which are paracetamol (which helps reduce pain and fever) and codeine (a stronger painkiller that works on the brain to dull pain).
-It’s a combination often used when other painkillers like paracetamol on its own haven’t provided relief.
+Zapain contains two main ingredients – paracetamol which helps with reducing pain and fever, and codeine which is a stronger painkiller that works on the brain to dull pain.
+It’s a combination that’s often used when other painkillers like paracetamol on its own haven’t worked.

 Is Zapain a Very Strong Painkiller?

-It’s stronger than over-the-counter paracetamol or ibuprofen, but it’s not at the very top end like morphine.
-Zapain is typically used for moderate pain, and as it contains codeine, it should be used carefully and usually only for a short time.
+It’s stronger than over the counter paracetamol or ibuprofen, but it’s not right at the top like morphine.
+Zapain is typically used for moderate pain, and as it contains codeine, you need to use it carefully and usually only for a short time.

 How Long Does Zapain Take to Work?

-Within 30 to 60 minutes, although this can vary slightly from person to person.
+It kicks in within about 30 to 60 minutes, but this can vary slightly from one person to another.

-It can make you feel a bit drowsy or sleepy, especially because of the codeine, however, everyone reacts to medications a bit differently.
-It’s best not to drive or operate anything heavy after taking it, just in case.
+It can make you feel a bit drowsy or sleepy, especially because of the codeine, but everyone reacts to medications a bit differently.
+So it’s probably best not to drive or operate anything heavy after taking it, just in case.

-No. Zapain contains paracetamol, but it also has codeine in it.
-If you’re already taking paracetamol separately, make sure you don’t double up by taking zapain on top.
+No way!
+Zapain contains paracetamol, but it also has codeine in it.
+If you’re already taking paracetamol separately, make sure you don’t double up by taking Zapain on top.

 What Are the Side Effects of Zapain?